Last updated: February 2024

 Our back-to-back swap benchmark report compares customer swap transactions across years, regions, and bank asset size.
-Request your copy.
+Data in this report includes:

-Expectations for swap volumes for the second half of 2022
+- Expectations for swap volumes for the first half of 2024

 Chatham Hedging Advisors, LLC (CHA) is a subsidiary of Chatham Financial Corp. and provides hedge advisory, accounting and execution services related to swap transactions in the United States.
 CHA is registered with the Commodity Futures Trading Commission (CFTC) as a commodity trading advisor and is a member of the National Futures Association (NFA); however, neither the CFTC nor the NFA have passed upon the merits of participating in any advisory services offered by CHA.
 For further information, please visit chathamfinancial.com/legal-notices.